ganemedelabs/compress-jpeg/README.md

 fileInput.addEventListener("change", async () => {
     const file = fileInput.files?.[0];
     if (!file) return;

+    // Initialize the WASM module with an explicit path await init("/compress_jpeg_bg.wasm");

     // Load image into an off-screen canvas const img = new Image();